 - September 1, 2002 - Big Business in the World of Insolvency: Buying and Selling Businesses and Assets in Bankruptcy - Richard L. Wasserman, Frank A. Ciatto

 - Fellow, Past Fourth Circuit Regent, and Director in the American College of Bankruptcy

 - Received the Exceptional Service Award from the U.S. District Court for the District of Maryland in October 2017.

 - Received the highest professional (AV-Preeminent) rating from his peers, as reported by Martindale-Hubbell.

-- Listed by Best Lawyers in America for the last 20+ years and named “Lawyer of the Year” for Baltimore Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in 2014 and 2019.
+- Listed by Best Lawyers in America from 1995 – 2021 and named “Lawyer of the Year” for Baltimore Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in 2014 and 2019.
 Best Lawyers is a list of peer-reviewed and recommended lawyers guide.